Cardinals vs. Cubs Player Props Betting Odds

-Paul Goldschmidt and Cody Bellinger are two of the players with prop bets on the table when the St. Louis Cardinals and the Chicago Cubs square off at Wrigley Field on Monday (starting at 7:40 PM ET).
+Player props are listed for Cody Bellinger and Paul Goldschmidt, among others, when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!